Andres Wirkmaa, Esq.

 A true "student of the game", he self-published the first edition of a scorebook of his own design in 1999, and (after having written numerous short pieces dealing with various baseball topics) he contracted with McFarland & Company--a leading publisher of scholarly books--in 2001 to write a definitive dissertation on the official rules governing scorekeeping in baseball.

 After two years of extensive work, "Baseball Scorekeeping: A Practical Guide to the Rules" was published in May of 2003.
-Since then, it is has been not only one of McFarland’s consistently best-selling baseball books, (of which there are over 600 currently in print), but it has also been one of the best-selling books of all of the more than 4,700 titles that McFarland currently publishes, garnering praise throughout the baseball world.
+Since then, it is has been not only one of McFarland’s consistently best-selling baseball books, (of which there are well over 1,000 currently in print), but it has also been one of the best-selling books of all of the more than 5,100 titles that McFarland currently publishes, garnering praise throughout the baseball world.

 In early 2007, Andy contracted with a new “high end” baseball quarterly – “108” – to have short Q&A pieces he’d composed about scorekeeping published on a regular basis under the title “How Would You Score That?”